-But she suddenly felt something, and to feel anything was divine, and what she felt was Frank.
+Suddenly she felt something, and to feel anything was divine, and what she felt was Frank.
 His presence.
 That voice.
 His surprisingly formal words, saying… Saying not “Karen, how could you?” but “Karen, how could I?” over and over again.

 But then she felt something else, like a mist somehow, and she suddenly remembered a color: green.

 A summer’s day…

 Where’d that come from?
 Light!
 Bright light!
 Karen had never yearned for anything more than she did for that light.
 She strained to reach it.
 Lights, more than one.
 Illuminating a stage.
 A magnificent man on that stage, dressed like a Shakespearean actor.
 Reaching out to her.
 His words, elegant and melodic.
 She could hear…